levent/cosm_app-rb/README.md

 #### Create a Feed

-The *pachube_data_formats* library makes it easy to convert Ruby objects into Cosm ones.
+The *cosm-rb* library makes it easy to convert Ruby objects into Cosm ones.

 ```ruby
 feed = Cosm::Feed.new # initialize a new Feed object